All these links have been tried and tested in real teaching situations, and have worked!

 - Visit here for song lyrics to over 700,000 pop songs in English.
 Then cut and paste into a text document.

-- For a safe site for children, that is informative for adults and professionals, and a great support to teachers of English visit the British Council now!
+- For a safe site for children, that is informative for adults and professionals, and is a great support to teachers of English visit the British Council now!

 - Help your students learn new words from lists you have created, and play online vocabulary games!
 This site has a free membership section and a premium paid-for section.
 Well worth checking out - Word Learner